pboivin/filament-peek/docs/configuration.md

 # Configuration

-## Config File
+## Publishing the Config File

-You can publish the config file with:
+You can publish the full configuration with the following command:

 ```bash
 php artisan vendor:publish --tag="filament-peek-config"